Noah-Joubert/Computational-Mathematics-Coursework/README.md

 # Computational-Mathematics-Coursework
-Coursework as part of the first year Computational Mathematics module in the Mathematics course at Oxford University.
+I completed this coursework as part of the first year Computational Mathematics module in the Mathematics undergraduate course at Oxford University.
+The coursework consisted of three research tasks, of which two were to be completed.
+The tasks are detailed in coursework manual pdf.
+I chose Project A which is an investigation Random Fourier Series, and Project B which focuses on type of fractal called Julia Sets.
+In repository contains my source code and the research report pdfs.